 Not a normal Christmas…

 What are your Christmas dinner plans this year?
-2020 has been a crazy year when nothing has been remotely ‘normal’ and Christmas 2020 is set to be similarly abnormal, with many of us catering for much smaller crowds than we are used to.
+2021 has been yet another crazy year, with no many thing still not back to ‘normal’.
+And – while hopefully better than last year – Christmas 2021 is set to be similarly abnormal, with many of us catering for much smaller crowds than we are used to.

 But this poses its own set of challenges… what on earth should you cook on Christmas day when there’s only a small handful of you?
 Maybe even just one or two of you?